mlabs-haskell/hydra-auction/doc/limitations.md

     by both Hydra API and on-chain scripts.
     We need them to put commit collateral UTxO for delegate commiting standing bid.
 * Querying different L2 protocol parameters is not supported.
-  Now we just ignoring that fact and relying on clients knowing L2 protocol-parameters used by L2, cuz they are always the same and saved in repo.
+  Now we just ignoring that and relying on delegate server knowing L2 protocol-parameters used by L2, cuz they are always the same and saved in repo.
+  This should work well, cuz our topology presumes same operator for Delegate server and Hydra node.
   Issue on that: https://github.com/input-output-hk/hydra/issues/735
 * Hydra Head can only host one auction and cannot be reused.
   * Later, when Hydra will support incremental commits and decommits,